 Should you be dealing with an injury, feeling beat up, or just looking to recover, you must dial it back like you would in any other training session, so consider the following:

-Flexibility work, such as stretch positions, should be low intensity.
+Flexibility work, such as stretch positions, should be low to moderate intensity.
 Think of achieving, at most, mild discomfort.
 This can be a great time to focus on breathing and, relax, as opposed to taking yourself to extreme ranges.
-Chill brah.
+Chill dude.

-Strength work, such as isometrics and articular work, should be low intensity.
-Keep your tension and efforts below a 5 out of 10.
+Strength work, such as isometrics and articular work, should be low to moderate intensity.
+Keep your tension and efforts below a 6 out of 10.
 Use this as another opportunity to practice your breathing and take some inventory on your body.
 Your challenge is to move, not push or test your limits.
-Chill brah.
+Chill dude.

 We don’t want to add another high stress to an already high stress environment.
 Either prepare yourself for a challenge or audible to compliment your environment.
 Set yourself up for success.
 Hindsight is 20/20, and sometimes you just have to find what works for you as an individual through a little trial and error.
 Holler at your coach for a little understanding and never hesitate to ask questions.